-Step Action 1: Installation ☐ Install the products you plan to use in the suite and apply licenses to the products as needed.
-See "Serena Release Manager Installation" on page 25 for details.
-2: User Interface Shell Put the user interface shell files into the SBM database to ensure Serena Release Control elements appear as designed.
-See "Installing the UI Shell files" on page 35 for details.
-3: Process Apps Import the Serena Release Control SBM solution and promote the snapshots of the process apps. ☐ Import the Serena Release Control solution, which contains a snapshot of each of the process apps. ☐ Create a new application server environment for the process apps if needed.
+Step Action 1: Installation Install the products you plan to use in the suite and apply licenses to the products as needed.
+See "Serena Release Manager Installation" on page 27.
+2: Serena ALM UI Shell Put the Serena ALM user interface shell files into the SBM database to ensure the UI elements appear as designed.
+See "Installing the UI Shell files" on page 36.
+3: Process Apps Import the Serena ALM SBM solution and promote the snapshots of the process apps.
+Import the Serena ALM solution, which contains snapshots of the process apps and other supporting data. □ Create a new application server environment for the process apps if needed.
 Promote each of the snapshots, creating and selecting endpoints as needed.
-Use Security Token authentication for the endpoints. ☐ Configure hostname in each of the ZMF deployment task form Web page widgets. □ SBM 10.1.1.1 only: Select the SSO Authentication option in forms with RESTgrid widgets.
+Use Security Token authentication for the endpoints.
+Configure hostname in each of the ZMF deployment task form Web page widgets.
+If needed, select the SSO Authentication option in forms with RESTgrid widgets.
 Publish and deploy the process apps to upgrade the structure of the RESTGrid widgets.
-See "Importing and Promoting Serena Release Control" on page 36 for details.
-4: Release Control Configure required objects in Serena Release Control as follows: Configuration ☐ Create an administrative user and set all privileges for that user to the Serena Release Control objects, such as projects, reports, and auxiliary tables.
-For example, rlmadmin. ■ Enable roles for Serena Release Control projects and verify that Serena Release Control is activated. ☐ Configure the Dashboard page as needed.
-See "Configuring Required Objects in Serena Release Control" on page 46 for details.
+See "Importing and Promoting Serena Release Control" on page 36.
+4: Release Control Configure required objects in Serena Release Control as follows: Create an administrative user and set all privileges for that user to the Serena Release Control objects, such as projects, reports, and auxiliary tables.
+For example, almadmin.
+Enable roles for Serena Release Control projects and verify that Serena Release Control is activated.
+Configure the integrating application objects that are accessed by or provided to Serena Release Control during the release management process.
+These may include but aren't limited to the following: Release Control (SBM) users, reports, and notifications Applications and environments (servers) (specific to your organization; add to the respective auxiliary tables) See "Release Control Configuration" on page 35.